What to do to find the best wedding photographer for you

 I offer a mix of relaxed reportage style photographs of the day with some stunning couple photographs and some fun group and family shots.

-When you’ve done your research and like what you see, then check if the photographer available for your wedding date.
+When you’ve done your research and like what you see, then check if the best wedding photographer is available for your wedding date.
 You don’t want to waste your time talking to a photographer if they are not free on your day.

 Ask what packages the photographer offers and see if that matches with your budget.
 Also check if there are travel costs or additional costs and also what extras are on offer.
 Get the photographer to send you on the prices before you commit to meet as there is no point in viewing stunning albums you can’t afford.

-It’s important to remember that the photographs are the one thing you’ll have to remember your big day.
+It’s important to remember that the photographs are the one thing you’ll have to remember your big day and those special moments.
 So don’t judge on budget, instead focus on quality and what the photographer can offer you.
+Just be sure to allow enough in your budget for the best wedding photographer.

 Talk to or Meet the Photographer